-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders of LGI Homes, Inc. to be held on May 3, 2018.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders of LGI Homes, Inc. to be held on May 2, 2019.

+You are receiving this communication because you hold shares in the company named above.
+This is not a ballot.
+You cannot use this notice to vote these shares.
 This communication presents only an overview of the more complete proxy materials that are available to you on the Internet.
 We encourage you to access and review all of the important information contained in the proxy materials before voting.
-To view the proxy statement and annual report, go to www.proxydocs.com/LGIH.
+To view the proxy statement and annual report on Form 10-K, go to www.proxydocs.com/LGIH.
 To submit your proxy while visiting this site, you will need the 12 digit control number in the shaded gray box below.